 1. Length of ownership

-How long have you owned the propert 40 years. ty?
+How long have you owned the property?

+61 years

 2. Council tax

-Which Council Tax band is your proper []A [x]B []C []D []E []F []G []H erty in?
+Which Council Tax band is your property n?
 (Please circle)

+[]A []B []C []D []E []F [x]G []H

 3. Parking

-What are the arrangements for parking (Please tick all that apply) g at your property?
+What are the arrangements for parking at your property?

+(Please tick all that apply)

 Garage []

 Allocated parking space []

-Driveway []
+Driveway [x]

 Shared parking []

 On street []

 Resident permit []

 Metered parking []

-Other (please specify): Car park at end of road.
+Other (please specify):

-4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES []NO [x]Don't know 5.
+4. Conservation area Is your property in a designated Conservation Area (that is an area of []YES [x]NO special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []Don't know 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES[]NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? [x]YES []NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Front double glazed windows in main room only open outwards.
+Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? [x]YES []NO If you have answered yes, please describe below the changes which you have made: Living room extension to rear of property Small room to front of property (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? [x]YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Unknown as it was my parents property, both now deceased. b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): N.A.
 Please give any guarantees which you received for this work to your solicitor or estate agent.
-7. Central heating а Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom). []YES [x]NO []Partial If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system? []YES[]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are you aware of the existence of asbestos in your property? [x]YES []NO []Don't know If you have answered yes, please give details: Asbestos roof slates on roof.
-10. Services а Please tick which services are connected to your property and gi supplier: ive details of the
+7. Central heating